tangle-network/webb.js/README.md

 Great!
 Now your **Rust** environment is ready! 🦀 🦀

+Lastly, install

+  - [DVC](https://dvc.org/) is used for fetching large ZK files and managing them alongside git
+  - [substrate.io](https://docs.substrate.io/main-docs/install/) may require additional dependencies

+🚀🚀 Your environment is complete! 🚀🚀

 ## Installation 💻

 Once the development environment is set up, you may proceed install the required dependencies.